riuswintan/Time-Seconds-Converter/README.md

 # Time-Seconds-Converter
-A program that will help us to convert numbers of second to day hour:minute:second. format
+Time Seconds Converter will help us to convert numbers of second to (day/s hour:minute:second.) format Bear in mind, this program can only work by inputting INTEGER format and the output will produce in string format.